LotfiKobrosly/InterplanetaryTrajectoryPlanning/README.md

 The scripts are implementations of **Monte Carlo Tree Search** based algorithms.

 We also use data from the Global Trajectory Optimization Problem [portal](https://sophia.estec.esa.int/gtoc_portal/) previous competitions.

+## Multi-Gravity Assist model (MGA)

+We use the MGA model described to calculate velocities of the spacecraft by solving the Lambert equation [1].
+The code for this model was generated with the help of a LLM.

+## References
+[1] Song, Yuqi, et al. "Gravity assist space pruning and global optimization of spacecraft trajectories for solar system boundary exploration."
+Complex & Intelligent Systems 10.1 (2024): 323-341.
+[Link](https://link.springer.com/content/pdf/10.1007/s40747-023-01123-2.pdf)